 If you suffered a work hand injury or were injured while completing a work-related duty, then you may be eligible to file a workers’ compensation claim.

 The overwhelming majority of workplace hand injuries are the result of lacerations to the skin.
-These types of injuries account for an estimated 63% of all workplace hand injuries and are often not very severe.
+These types of work related injuries account for an estimated 63% of all workplace hand injuries and are among the least sever.

 However, there are other workplace hand injuries which present more significant health complications.
 In addition to lacerations and cuts, the most common workplace hand injuries are: